ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Melodipath/2nd Level/Charming Chime.md

 	- Channeled, up to 1 Turn.
 - **Effects**:
 	- *You play a charming little chime on your instrument, rendering creatures nearby unable to attack you and less observant.*
-	- For the duration of the psycast, all creatures within range of you are afflicted.
+	- For the duration of this psycast, all creatures within range of you are afflicted.
 	- Afflicted creatures suffer the following effects:
 		- They are [[Charmed]] by you.
 		- They have disadvantage on all perception checks.